shugyoza/issue-tracker-1/README.md

 ### 20220411

-- POST request on /user/:userId/issue/add on Heroku throws error: 500.
+- POST request on /user/:userId/issue/add on Heroku throws error: 500 with no log in the Heroku CLI although it works on localhost.
+Hypotheses: For sure the problem is not in my code, but rather in Heroku.
+Quite probably was caused by something in heroku got updated into a new version and caused the error
+Action:
+- set to maintenance mode
+- delete the Buildpacks in setting for heroku/nodejs
+- add a new heroku/nodejs buildpack
+- redeployed
+- disable maintenance mode
+- it works.